An intimate look at a marginalized community.

 If a pediatric cancer charity is mentioned, a kid will end up having cancer.

-check out his collection of vintage cars, the door will soon be shown.
+If a parent hosting a fancy party asks his daughter’s dirt-poor suitor to check out his collection of vintage cars, the door will soon be shown.

 If someone is told to be careful behind the wheel, a car crash is not far behind